 Collaborative Doctoral Awards (CDAs) provide studentship funding for doctoral projects that are developed in partnership with an organisation outside of higher education.
 Enabling collaboration with a diverse range of external partners, CDAs foster links that may have long-term benefits for both partners, as well as social, cultural and economic benefits to wider communities.
 For doctoral students, CDAs offer an opportunity to gain professional experience outside the university environment and to develop and enhance their skill set.

 Each year the DTP will advertise a number of CDA opportunities alongside the main studentship competition.
-Eleven CDAs were awarded for a 2019-20 start, nine for 2020-21.
+Eleven CDAs were awarded for a 2019/20 start, ten for 2020/21, eleven for 2021/22.

 CDAs for entry in 2022/23 will be advertised here from early October 2021.